adithpv/Sneakershelf--react/README.md

 # Sneakershelf

-This project is the frontend part of an e-commerce site for sneakers, built using React and Tailwind CSS.
-With a modern design and responsive layout.
+This project is the frontend part of an e-commerce site for sneakers, built using React and Tailwind CSS With a modern UI and responsive layout.

 ## Features